Checkmarx/kics/docs/commands.md

 ## Library Flag Usage

-As mention above, the library flag (`-b`) refers to the directory with libraries.
-The functions need to be grouped according to the platform and the library name should follow the following format: `<platform>.rego` to be loaded.
-It does not matter your directory struct.
+As mentioned above, the library flag (`-b`) refers to the directory with libraries.
+The functions need to be grouped by platform and the library file name should follow the format: `<platform>.rego` to be loaded by KICS.
+It doesn't matter your directory structure.
 In other words, for example, if you want to indicate a directory that contains a library for your terraform queries, you should group your functions (used in your terraform queries) in a file named `terraform.rego` wherever you want.

 ---